 Why You’ll Love This Recipe

-Delicious for all Occasions.
-You can serve sausage gravy for a family breakfast or adjust it to serve a larger crowd for brunch.
+- Delicious for all Occasions.
+You can serve sausage gravy with buttermilk biscuits for a family breakfast or adjust it to serve a larger crowd for brunch.
 Everyone loves this recipe!

 Ingredients in Sausage Gravy